Thursday, 25 October 2012

 The Expendables 2

-The Expendables 2 takes a different tact, perhaps trying to recontextualise the sappy, barely reconstructed personas Sly and the gang struggled with during the early 1990s.
+The Expendables 2 takes a different tact, perhaps trying to recontextualise the sappy, barely reconstructed personas that Sly and the gang struggled with during the early 1990s.
 Stallone's doomed relationship with a perky surrogate son pokes at the same mutant identity areas as the last film, but the execution is clumsy.
-The film plays like a TV movie, with a plot better suited to an A-Team 2000 pilot than an all-in genre stomp.
+The film plays like a TV movie, with a plot better suited to a modern-day A-Team pilot than an all-in genre stomp.
 Director Simon West lets the Planet Hollywood trifecta burn screen time cracking gentle jokes in static set-ups whilst Jason Statham is relegated to one tiny feature thump - a knife ninja remix of Clint Eastwood's entrance in Thunderbolt and Lightfoot.

 No comments: